GMOD/cram-js/README.md

 - Can use .crai indexes out of the box, for efficient sequence fetching, but also has an [index API](#craiindex) that would allow use with other index types
-- Does implement bzip2 but not lzma codecs (yet); if this is important to your use case, please file an issue
+- Has preliminary support for bzip2 and lzma codecs. lzma requires the latest
+  @gmod/cram version, and uses webassembly.
+If you find you are unable to compile it, you can try downgrading

 ## Install